saurav7sc/analytics-service/README.md

 ### Future Improvements
 1) Persist raw events to Kafka/S3 for replay and offline analytics.
 2) Add Grafana/Prometheus metrics and health check for operations.
+3) Implement a 'retry queue' to capture and process rate-limited events later.
-3) Add integration test and load test.
+4) Add integration test and load test.